Theatre (Dramatic Writing), MFA

 DEVISING, Film, New Work Development, Playwriting, Screenwriting, drama, theater, theatre, writing

-If you are interested in developing your dramatic writing skills for stage and screen in a collaborative, immersive environment, this MFA program provides the rigorous training and opportunities you need to take your passion to the next level.
+Develop your dramatic writing skills for stage and screen in the collaborative, immersive environment of this MFA program.
+It provides the rigorous training and opportunities you need to take your passion to the next level.

-The concentration in dramatic writing under the MFA in theatre includes coursework in playwriting, screenwriting, historical studies in theatre, dramatic theory, directing new work, literary management, electives and related topics such as writing for solo performance, storytelling, devising and collaborative writing.
+The concentration in dramatic writing under the MFA in theatre includes coursework in playwriting, screenwriting, historical studies in theatre, dramatic theory, directing new work, dramaturgy and literary management, electives and related topics such as writing for solo performance, storytelling, devising and collaborative writing, comedy writing and other genres such as writing horror, science fiction and fantasy.

 The School of Music, Dance and Theatre supports the production of new plays and performance works written by its Master of Fine Arts students.
 Student-written work is included in the Theatre Labs and is considered for main stage productions.